spncrhrstn/spencerharston.com/src/posts/example-post.md

 ---
 title: Example Post
+description: Updating Python on WSL isn't as straightforward as it appears, but there are some simple steps to take to make it easier.
+date: 2022-04-08
+updated: 2022-04-09
 ---

 I've been using WSL as my main development on my personal machines and it was been very successful.
 Recently, due to using Python more often at work, I wanted to start using Python for some personal projects.